sa-ml/saml2024/_pages/calls/submissions.md

 + **Position papers** with expressed interest, 1 page

-Submissions must follow the [IEEE Computer Science proceedings format](https://www.ieee.org/conferences/publishing/templates.html).
-Contributions should be submitted before the submission deadline using the online submission site: EasyChair All submissions must be original work and must not have been previously published, nor be under consideration for publication elsewhere.
+All Contributions should be submitted before the submission deadline using the [online submission site](https://easychair.org/conferences/?conf=icsa2024).Submissions must follow the [IEEE Computer Science proceedings format](https://www.ieee.org/conferences/publishing/templates.html) and abide by **single blind** submission process.
+All submissions must be original work and must not have been previously published, nor be under consideration for publication elsewhere.
+Artifacts related to the contributions, if any, can be submitted by uploading the data/code to repositories such as [Zenodo](https://zenodo.org/) or [Figshare](https://figshare.com/).
+Additionally, include the links to these contributions for reference.

 ## Proceedings

-The accepted regular and short papers will be published in ICSA 2024 Companion proceedings, and appear in IEEE Xplore Digital Library.
+The accepted regular and short papers will be published in _ICSA 2024 Companion proceedings_, and appear in _IEEE Xplore Digital Library_.
 The position papers will be published in the SAML 2024 web page.
 At least one author of each accepted paper should register for the conference and participate in the workshop.

 ## Submission Deadlines

-<b>All deadlines are 11.59 pm <a target="_blank" href="https://www.timeanddate.com/time/zone/timezone/utc-12">UTC -12h</a> ("anywhere on Earth").</b>
+<b>All deadlines are 11.59 pm <a target="_blank" href="https://www.timeanddate.com/time/zone/timezone/utc-12">UTC -12h</a> ("Anywhere on Earth").</b>

 **Paper Deadline:** February 18, 2024

-Notification of acceptance: TBA
+**Notification of acceptance:** March 17, 2024

+**Camera ready due:** March 31, 2024

+**Workshop dates:** June 4-5, 2024